moogacs/docs.buf.build/docs/bsr/remote-generation/plugin-example.md

 title: Authoring a Plugin
 ---

-> Remote code generation is an **experimental feature**.
+> The [remote code generation](/bsr/remote-generation/overview) feature is currently in **alpha**.
 We started with Go and have plans to add support for other languages.
-[Let us know what language we should tackle next](../../contact.md).
+[Let us know](/contact.md) which language we should tackle next.

 The purpose of this guide is to walk you through a concrete example of how to publish an existing `protoc`-based plugin to the BSR.